-You will not be required to commit to counselling if you feel it is not right for you, for whatever reason.
+You will not be required to commit to counselling if you feel it is not right for you – no matter what reason.

 It might sound odd to already be talking about ending counselling, but it’s important to understand that therapy always has an ending in mind even as it starts out.
-At ‘Counselling & CBT Kent’ we don’t believe people should be expected to enter into an open-ended arrangement where sessions meander towards no particular goal.
+Our professional therapists don’t believe people should be expected to enter into an open-ended arrangement where sessions meander towards no particular goal.

-Rather that it should be time-limited and focused on a clear outcome.
-Whether ‘time-limited’ means six weeks or six months clearly depends on the particular set of difficulties you’re facing, but you certainly are not entering into an open-ended long term contract.
+We feel is should be time-limited and focused on a clear outcome.
+Whether ‘time-limited’ means six weeks or six months clearly depends on the particular set of difficulties you’re facing, but you certainly are not entering into an open-ended, long term contract.